 My experience at Syracuse was wonderful.
 The university has a strong presence on Wall Street and I have always found alumni to be helpful.
 Having a nationally ranked basketball team doesn’t hurt when it comes to making connections with people on the phone either.
 If you are looking for a MSF program that offers multiple options for length of study, allows students the ability to customize their education and has a great college experience at a well known, northeastern university, then check Syracuse out.
 I’ll work to get everyone more information as well as some up to date student reviews.
 Keep checking back!

-Here is a link to the Syracuse University MSF Program
+Here is a link to the Syracuse University Masters in Finance Program